Ask yourself some difficult questions. Be honest. You're in a unique position to plan your future.

 What are your interests?

 What activities do you enjoy doing?
 Sports?
 Reading?
 Writing?
 Volunteer work?
 Music?
 Do you paint or draw?
-Speak a foreign language?
+Speak a world language?
 Did you enjoy science and math in high school?
 What activities or events make you feel strong?
 What clubs are of interest?
 How do you spend your time outside of class?
 What things do you dream about doing?
 For you to be successful in a major and a career, you'll have to enjoy the subject area.
 You'll be immersed in that subject area during your years of college and beyond.

 What are your abilities?